dthagard/resume/README.md

 ### Mixed Reality Architecture

 Architected, designed, and led a team to develop an application to visualize cloud infrastructure using Spatial Computing (AR/MR) using the Magic Leap One.
 We used a combination of Unity, C#, Terraform, Golang, and Cloud Store, and Cloud Functions to dynamically pull infrastructure from a Terraform state and show it using a directed graph.
-Notably, we also leveraged shared position data using an image key to share the experience real time with another user.
+We also leveraged image keys to synchronize location data and share the experience real time with another user.

 We presented this use case at Google Next 2019 - https://www.youtube.com/watch?v=RR07MNYudVM